Benny-/DoubleDraw/README.md

 For bugs and feature requests you should make a [ticket](https://github.com/Benny-/DoubleDraw/issues).
 Please check if there issent already a ticket open.

-For questions you can send a email or join in on irc: room `#DoubleDraw` on `irc.freenode.net`.
+For questions you can send a email or join on irc: room `#DoubleDraw` on `irc.freenode.net`.
 For convenience you can join using [webchat](https://webchat.freenode.net/?channels=DoubleDraw).

 ## License